Design Project 1: Needfinding

 - Observations & Interviews:

 - Note: Each member should observe and interview at least one person.
+Having multiple members to join an interview session, of course, is recommended.
 Next to each interviewee, write down members of your team who were there for the interview.

 - Note: Do not use real names of the users, but describe who they were in detail.

 - Note: A few bullet points or sentences are enough for each participant.
 Long reports often contain unimportant points and ultimately lead to low scores.

 - Needs: List at least 10 needs.
 Do not add detailed explanations for each need.

 - Insights: List at least 10 insights.
 Do not add detailed explanations for each insight.